Table of Contents

-Blooom is a robo-advisor just for your 401(k).
+Blooom is a robo-advisor for your 401(k).
 They will analyze your portfolio for free but the value proposition is that they will do for your 401(k) what Betterment and Wealthfront do for a taxable brokerage account.
-They'll also do it for just ten dollars a month, rather than a percentage of your assets.
+They'll also do it for a flat rate, rather than a percentage of your assets.

 Blooom was founded by Chris Costello, Kevin Conard, and Randy AufDerHeide.
 Costello and Conard are the finance folks, AufDerHeide brings the tech.
 Costello is a Certified Financial Planner, previously co-founded an investment advisor firm with $500 million in assets under management, and has also worked with wealthy individual clients.
 Conard has 15 years of working with clients at another firm. blooom raised a $9.15 million Series B investment in February of 2017.

-Here's a two-minute explainer video (followed by screenshots when I went through it):
+Here's a thirty-second explainer video (followed by screenshots when I went through it):

 Free 401(k) 5-Minute Analysis